Methane Barrier for Soil Vapor Membrane

 A methane barrier is an impervious soil vapor membrane underlying building slabs and retaining walls.
 And it has the purpose of stopping subsurface methane soil gas from intruding inside structures.
 The overall goal is to protect the human occupants of buildings overlying methane soil gas pockets.
 For instance, petroleum fields, landfills, and any other type of contamination plume.
 The methane membrane is the key component of any methane mitigation system.
 Although sometimes, it dually serves the purpose of waterproofing and moisture penetration.
 The impervious membrane itself comprises special materials which do not permeate most volatile organic compounds (VOCs), nor hydrocarbons.
 Updated February 8, 2022.

-Geo Forward provides methane testing, methane mitigation design, methane deputy inspection, and vapor barrier construction services.
-However, in order to offer these professional services in good faith, Geo Forward does NOT provide deputy inspection services for in-house construction projects.
-Furthermore, Geo Forward does NOT affiliate with any other methane mitigation construction company or part suppliers, for the same reasons.
-Geo Forward’s testing methods and mitigation designs are purely objective, and are in general conformance with LADBS standards.
+Geo Forward provides methane testing, methane mitigation design, and methane deputy inspection services.
+Geo Forward does NOT provide methane mitigation construction services.
+Geo Forward’s testing methods and mitigation designs are purely objective and are in general conformance with LADBS standards.
 And no possible benefit nor loss occurs from any result of a methane test report or mitigation plan design.
-For more information about barrier construction, please review Geo Foward’s post “What to Know About Methane Mitigation Construction.”
+For more information about the methane mitigation and vapor barrier construction process, please review Geo Foward’s post “What to Know About Methane Mitigation Construction.”

 Why is a Vapor Barrier Necessary?